Our equality charter

 Heriot-Watt University is a registered supporter of the Good Practice Scheme of the London Mathematical Society's Women in Mathematics Committee.

-University Human Resources policies can be found here, including family friendly policies and policies on working flexibly.
+University Human Resources policies are available, including family friendly policies and policies on working flexibly.